 This Privacy Notice (“Notice”) explains Aon’s information processing practices.
 It applies to any personal information you provide to us and any personal information we collect from other sources.
 This Notice is a statement of our practices and of your rights regarding your personal information.
 This is not a contractual document, and it does not create any rights or obligations on either party, beyond those which already exist under data protection laws.

 This Notice does not apply to your use of any third party sites linked to our mobile application or member website (“App/Website”).

 Who is responsible for your information?

-Throughout this Notice, “Aon” refers to Aon and its affiliates, including its affiliated companies and subsidiaries (also referred to as “we”, “us”, or “our”).
-Aon and its affiliates are responsible for your personal information (and the controller for the purposes of data protection laws) that we collect from or about you.
+Throughout this Notice, “Aon” refers to Aon Singapore Center for Innovation, Strategy and Management Pte.
+Ltd (also referred to as “we”, “us”, or “our”)which is responsible for your personal information (and the controller for the purposes of data protection laws) that we collect from or about you.

 When and how do we collect your information?

 We collect personal information in the following ways: